Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_episodes/05-shell-introduction.md

 The part of the operating system responsible for managing files and directories is called the **file system**.
-It organizes our data into files, which hold information, and directories (also called "folders"), which hold files or other directories.
+It organises our data into files, which hold information, and directories (also called "folders"), which hold files or other directories.